Making Lasagna For A Large Group Exactly How Much To Buy

 Yes it can be – but let it thaw before baking

-Organic lasagna costs approximate 1.5 to 2 times the price of normal lasagna.
+Organic lasagna costs approximately 1.5 to 2 times the price of normal lasagna.

-Most will use a mozzarella which is grated finely - also topping with parmesan cheese gives and extra flavor and if you use a mix of cheddar then you will have a 3 cheese lasagna.
+Most will use a mozzarella which is grated finely – also topped with parmesan cheese gives an extra flavor and if you use a mix of cheddar then you will have a 3 cheese lasagna.

 It is much cheaper to make your own!